-There are currently eight Trustees of Evesham and District Mental Health Support Services, they can be contacted via our Contact page
+There are currently six Trustees of Evesham and District Mental Health Support Services, they can be contacted via our Contact page

 Sue is a retired school teacher who has lived in Evesham for forty-two years.
 She has been a gymnastics coach and a national swimming referee.
 She is currently Lady Mayoress of Evesham and brings a wealth of administrative, management and local government experience to EDMHSS.
 She has a house full of beautiful pedigree cats and she is also a national judge for cat shows.
 She loves anything purple!!
 Sue is also the Hon Treasurer of EDMHSS